 Up Next for Apple: Streaming Music?
 An Easy Way To Rev Its Devices

-Every top technology company knows that the key to the future is in offering hardware
+Every top technology company knows that the key to the future is in offering hardware, software

 and services.
 That message surely is not lost on Apple.
 It became the most valuable company in the world with its computers and gadgets, but also runs its less-profitable iTunes, iCloud and App Store, mainly to enhance the user experience of its devices.

 Its foray into social media, Ping, was a disaster and its recent attempt to duplicate Google Maps with a native application for the iPhone 5 was perhaps the company's biggest tech fail.

 But Cupertino is far from giving up on outside-the-box thinking on services, as evidenced by the report Thursday that it's in discussion with top music labels to provide a music streaming service in the first quarter of next year.
 That could allow people to access a greater variety of music on iPads and iPhones, especially while driving.

 Bloomberg News said a deal could happen as soon as the middle of next month, as soon as the parties involved cross the T's and dot the I's by deciding how to split revenue from ads.
 In a sign that the service would directly challenge the Pandora music sharing service, shares of that company fell after the news broke.

 The report said discussions were taking place with Universal Music Group, Warner Music Group and Sony Corp. and that Apple would run the service through an app that does not require using a browser.